sklruru/CfC-CovidCoughNet/README.md

 A  classification system for COVID-19 cough sound.

 ## Project Objective
-- Feature extraction with YAMNet
+- Feature extraction by YAMNet
-- CFC for classification
+- Classification by CfC

 ## Project Structure